-Another unique feature of the Certificate program was that the rental assistance remained with the eligible family, if the family chose to move to another privately-owned rental unit that met program requirements (in contrast to the public housing program where the public rental assistance remains with the unit, should the family decide to move).
+Another unique feature of the Certificate program was that the rental assistance remained with the eligible family, if the family chose to move to another privately-owned rental unit that met program requirements (in contrast to the public housing program and/or Project Based Voucher where the public rental assistance remains with the unit, should the family decide to move).
 Consequently, the Certificate program was characterized as tenant-based assistance, rather than unit-based assistance.